 Breaking ground on your property can prove to be very hazardous if you do not call for utility locates first.
 Most homeowners can call 811 before digging to receive location services for their utility lines.
 Most electrical and gas utilities are buried a safe distance underground, but it’s important to call ahead just to be safe.
 You can also receive locates for different cable providers, and private services can also account for features such as sprinkler lines.

 Accidentally striking a gas pipe, water line, or live electrical wire can prove to be dangerous for many people.
 We fully endorse being safe and being sure you know what’s below before you start digging.
-Fence posts need to be placed from a third to one-half of their depth in the ground for maximum stability, requiring you to dig deeper than two feet for many projects.
+Fence posts need to be placed from a third to one-half of their depth in the ground for maximum stability.
+Which requires you to dig deeper than two feet for many projects.

-Once you have created a plan according to local regulations, received a permit and subsequent inspection approval, and have your property marked for utilities, it’s time to get to work.
+Once you have created a plan according to local regulations.
+You’ll receive a permit and subsequent inspection approval, and have your property marked for utilities.
+Then it’s time to get to work.
 Remember that this process is labor-intensive and will require the proper tools to ensure a quality outcome.
 Minor mistakes can lead to costly remedies, sabotaging the purpose of doing your fence installation yourself.
 It’s important to plan properly and work within safety requirements established by local agencies.
 If this sounds like a lot of work, you may better benefit from hiring a local fence company for assistance.

 Rocky Mountain Fence & Decks has proudly served as your trusted fence company in Larimer County since 1992.
-Our reliable and professional deck and fence contractors are experienced enough to deliver a personalized outcome that is sure to meet your needs.
 Contact us today to see how we can surround your home with quality with our fencing services!